geogkary/breeze/README.md

 2. Call the `API::init()` method and pass the data
 3. Check a) if your API requires `$keys` and b) if the request provides a matching key

-If the request is ONLY for an endpoint (ex. v1/info/):
+If the request is ONLY for an endpoint group (ex. v1/info/):

 1. If you have a controller file, call `new Info()` with the request data
 2. Otherwise call `API::routeInfo()` if the request stops there

-If the request continues for an endpoint call (ex. v1/info/releases/):
+If the request continues to an endpoint (ex. v1/info/releases/):

 3. If there's a controller, call `$controller->routeReleases()`
 4. Otherwise call `API::routeInfoReleases()` with the request data